-The word “garnet” comes from the 14th Century Middle English word “gernet” meaning dark red.
-The word is derived from Latin “granatum” which means seed, and is called so because of the gemstone’s resemblance to the beautifully red seeds of the pomegranate.
+The word “garnet” comes from the 14th century Middle English word gernet, meaning “dark red.”
+The word is derived from Latin granatum, which means “seed,” and is called so because of the gemstone’s resemblance to the beautifully red seeds of the pomegranate.

 The folklore on garnet is extensive.
-Legend has it that the garnet can bring peace, prosperity and good health to the home.
+Legend has it that the garnet can bring peace, prosperity, and good health to the home.
 Some even called it the “Gem of Faith,” and it’s believed that to those who wear it and do good, more good will come.
 (Conversely, it was also said to bring very bad fortune to those who commit bad acts while wearing it.)

 The garnet also symbolized deep and lasting friendship.
 With that legend in mind, give a garnet to someone whose friendship you deeply value.

-No matter why or how you wear garnet, this beautiful gemstone is perfect for those who share January birthdays and get to start each New Year with a sense of goodwill, happiness, and purpose.
+No matter why or how you wear garnet, this beautiful gemstone is perfect for those who share January birthdays and want to start each New Year with a sense of goodwill, happiness, and purpose.